Sheila Robinson: Balance, Humanity and Nature – Book Review

 In August, writer and illustrator Jon Klassen was interviewed by AOI on publication of his new book, and Derek Brazell reviews The Skull

-Lost – review
+Lost – Book Review

 Lost in an unfamiliar setting polar bear can’t remember how he got there, or which way he turns for home.
 Everyone is too occupied to help.
 Mariano Illustrajo’s delightful new book questions, ‘where is home’?

-Drawing for Illustration – review
+Drawing for Illustration – Book Review

 With an easy-to-read style, Martin Salisbury has created an attractive and useful book detailing that skill which most illustrators in the ‘About’ sections of their websites will say they have been into since they were small children: drawing.